petrostrak/protocol-buffers-3/README.md

 }
 ```
 ### --decode_raw option
-With the `--decode_raw` command we can deserialize any message that is in binary and check the tags and the values.
+The `--decode_raw` command reads an arbitrary protocol message from standard input and writes the raw tag/value pairs in text format to standard output.
 ```
 # .proto
 message Simple {